rsanchez/eecli/README.md

 # eecli

-`eecli` is a command line interface for ExpressionEngine.
+`eecli` is a command line interface for ExpressionEngine 2.
 It can be used to:

 * aid in development, like creating new channels or generating a custom addon.
 * run post-deployment tasks on your staging/production server(s), like clearing cache.